Tele-Abortion: Frequently Asked Questions

 17. What happens if there is a complication?

-Unfortunately, there is no refund of our fees if you experience a complication which requires further investigation or medical assistance.
+Unfortunately, there is no refund of our $340 fee, if you experience a complication which requires further investigation or medical assistance.
+Additional services, such as hysteroscopy or D&C, may incur extra fees if undertaken privately in your local community.